Patna Law College

-Patna Law College is law institute in Patna, in the Indian state of Bihar.
+Patna Law College is public law college in Patna, in the Indian state of Bihar.
 This is affiliated to the Patna University and courses were approved by the Bar Council of India of New Delhi.

 History

 Patna Law College was established in July 1909.
-Prior to the establishment of this Institution the teaching of Law used to be imparted in Patna College.
-Till 1917 the College was affiliated to Calcutta University.
+Prior to the establishment of this institution the teaching of law used to be imparted in Patna College.
+Till 1917 the college was affiliated to Calcutta University.
 When Patna University came into existence in 1917, it became affiliated to it.
-Up to 1 January, 1952, Patna Law College was a Government institution and functioned as an independent unit.
-From that date it became a constituent college of Patna University under the Patna University Act.
-1951.
+Up to 1 January 1952, Patna Law College was a government institution and functioned as an independent unit.
+From that date it became a constituent college of Patna University under the Patna University Act, 1951.